kriten-io/kriten-docs/kriten_rbac.md

       "subject_kind": "users",
       "subject_provider": "local",
       "subject_name": "user01",
-      "subject_id": "aca12539-e6e5-4782-a470-e7d80c8dd11e"
     }
     ```
     Where "subject_kind"="users" and "subject_provider"="local" are only supported options in current release of Community Edition of Kriten, "subject_name" specifies user "user01" this binding for, and "subject_id" is unique uuid of user "user01".

     Only pre-defined built-in Role Binding installed at the time of Kriten initialization is following, which grants root full access to all resources.